rohskopf/em3/README.md

 ### Using EM3

-The manual is located here: [https://github.com/rohskopf/em3/blob/master/Manual.pdf](https://github.com/rohskopf/em3/blob/master/Manual.pdf)
+The manual, along with information on the program structure, is located here: [https://github.com/rohskopf/em3/blob/master/Manual.pdf](https://github.com/rohskopf/em3/blob/master/Manual.pdf)

 There are two main input files: (1) `INPUT` and (2) `CONFIGS`.
 These files must be placed in the directory that the simulation occurs, and then execute the `em3` exectuable in this directory.